 I joined Google in 2019 to lead digital design as part of the Google Brand Studio “Experiences” team, focused on solving brand challenges through digital innovation and creative strategy, with a special focus on Search data trends.

 This work has spanned the gamut, including digital-first value campaigns, user-focused product redesigns, r&d, accessibility product design and research, and out-of-home experiences, while leading a multi-disciplinary team of UX and visual designers, creative technologists, and data strategists.

-Before coming to Google, Graham was a journalist and editor at The New York Times.
-His most recent role there was Director of Immersive Storytelling, focusing on augmented and virtual reality projects, as well as R&D into applications for 3D and realTime graphics approaches for the web.
+Before Google I focused on innovation in visual journalism as an editor at The New York Times, my most recent role being Director of Immersive Storytelling.
+In this capacity I focused on augmented and virtual reality projects as well as r&d into applications for 3D and real-time graphics approaches for the web.

-In his role as director of immersive storytelling, he co-directed editorial for the Times’ 360 video app, NYTVR, a collaboration with Google using Google Cardboard to introduce many to their first experience of virtual reality, while transporting users to engage with important stories around Antarctica, Pluto, Danikil Ethiopia, Fallujah, and many more.
+In my role as Director of Immersive Storytelling, I co-directed editorial for the Times’ 360 video app, NYT VR, a collaboration with Google and Google Cardboard to introduce many to their first experience of virtual reality, while transporting users to engage with important stories around Antarctica, Pluto, Danakil, Fallujah, and others.

-In 2017/18 he lead efforts across iOS and Android product teams to bring AR based storytelling to the core NYT news app, publishing dozens of AR enabled articles that helped define the value proposition for this technology as a way to enhance a wide range of stories across the Times from breaking news, to sports, to culture and science.
+I led efforts across iOS and Android product teams to bring augmented reality (AR) storytelling to the core NYT news apps, publishing dozens of AR enabled articles that helped define the value proposition for this technology as a way to enhance a wide range of stories across the Times from breaking news, to sports, to culture and science.